vincent-herlemont/short/readme.md

 :construction: *Disclaimer : Work in progress.
 It's an experimental project that I used for learn rust.
 Most of the code are dirty and need to be rewrite.*

-Short it's command-line tool that allow to deploy and manage easily **multiple cloud projects** with **multiple environments** using .env files.
+Short it's command-line tool that allow to run sh script with multiple .env file.
-For now only aws cloudformation is supported.

 ### Initializing an project :black_square_button:
 You need to go to your project's directory and type :